johandry/VeDeV/README.md

     $ ./vedev stop ubuntu-14.1

+When you finish, you may clean the packer box with:

+    $ ./vedev clean box ubuntu-14.1

+Or, you may delete the packer cache or the vagrant environment with the options 'clean cache' and 'clean vagrant'.
+Or clean it all with 'clean all'.

+If you did not cleaned the box but clean the vagrant machine, you may initialize it again with:

+    $ ./vedev init ubuntu-14.1

-The environment is ready to use it for your development environment, provision it using Docker, Puppet or a simple Shell Script and to add more tests with ServerSpec.
-Just copy the directory of the vagrant machine inside build, for example build/ubuntu-14.1*, to the development project directory.
+After build or initialize the machine, the environment is ready to be used for your development.
+Provision it using Docker, Puppet or a simple Shell Script and add more spec tests using ServerSpec.
+Just copy the directory of the vagrant machine inside the build directory, for example build/ubuntu-14.1*, to the development project directory.

 ## Tasks